Naima15/Naima15/README.md

 ## Hi there 👋, I am Jannatun Naima
 ### I am a Web Designer and Developer

 I want to become a successful expert in the field of Information Technology by channelizing my technical knowledge and skills to ensure personal growth.
 I am a hunger to learn new things in my professional life.
-Now I practicing my design and development code and store in this site.
+Now I practicing my design and development site and store my code in this site.
 Anyone can use my code freely.

 Skills: HTML / CSS / Bootstrap/ Tailwind CSS/ JavaScript/ MySQL Server/ Figma/ Adobe XD